+Arguments Description

-Arguments Description IN PWR_Obj object The object that the user wishes to de- IN/OUT SIZE_t len termine the name of.
-The length of the user provided buffer.
+in F PWR_Obj object The object that the user wishes to de-

+termine the name of.

+IN/OUT S size_t len The length of the user provided

+buffer.

 Return Code(s) Description

 PWR_RET_SUCCESS Upon SUCCESS, the len parameter

 will contain the size of buffer required

 to successfully call PWR_ObjGetName,

 including terminating null byte.

 PWR_RET_FAILURE Upon FAILURE.